vsvankhede/vsvankhede.github.io/_posts/2019-04-16-coding-problem-middle-of-the-linked-list.md

 * Space Complexity: O(1), the space used by int and ListNode variables.

 ### Approach 2: Fast and Slow Poniter
-Traverse list with two pointer slow and fast.
+Traverse list with two pointers slow and fast.
 Fast pointer traverses twice as fast then slow.
-When fast pointer reaches the end of the list, slow pointer must be in the middle.
+When the fast pointer reaches the end of the list, the slow pointer must be in the middle.

 ```java
 class Solution {